 The goddess Brigid was the daughter of the god Dagda and he was often thought as the equivalent of Jupiter.

-She was the Celtic goddess of midwifery and healing.
-She was also the patron of smiths and the inspiration for poets.
-Furthermore, she was also a protector to women and children.
+She was also the Celtic goddess of midwifery and healing.
+Moreover, she was the patron of smiths and the inspiration for poets.
+Finally, she was also a protector to women and children.

 Her flower was the dandelion and another symbol that symbolised her was the serpent.

-In Greek Mythology the story of Theseus and the dandelion meaning are through the goddess Hecate.
+In Greek Mythology the story of Theseus and the dandelion meaning came through the goddess Hecate.

 The goddess Hecate is a very complex goddess however, her role would later associate her to the phases of the moon, witchcraft and magic.